jimmyhmiller/PlayGround/writings/programming/Not Another Technical Debt Article.md

 In these cases, you must proceed slowly.
 Show the problem, show the solution.
 Try and convince those around you to see things your way.
 Don’t foist your solutions on others.
 Further, be willing to admit when you are wrong.
 Your solution might not be the right one, the "problem" you identified might not be a problem.
 Don’t mistake change for progress.

-## Fixing Things as a way Helping Others
+## Fixing Things as a Way Helping Others

 Time and time again people don’t fix problems they recognize out of fear.
 What if someone questions why I’m working on this rather than the card I was assigned?
 What if other engineers think I’m wasting time?
 What if I can’t fix this problem and end up spending so much time and accomplishing nothing?
 All these fears are completely understandable.

 Yet in my experience putting those fears aside leads to a reward that is greater than the risk.
 These fears hold us back, but just like the fear of raising your hand in class to ask a "stupid" question, once you finally do it you see the fear was unfounded.
 Minimally, you get a better understanding.
 But more often than not you find that others had the same issue.
 This is what fixing technical debt does, it brings us closer as a team.
 It helps others see that you too struggled to understand a piece of code.
 You too had problems making that build process run.
 Fixing things helps bond us together.
 It is an act that helps unite and ultimately helps others succeed.